suhrig/arriba/documentation/input-files.md

 A comprehensive list of known fusions can be obtained from [CancerGeneCensus](http://cancer.sanger.ac.uk/cosmic/download) in the section titled "Complete Fusion Export".
 Depending on the gene annotation that is used to run Arriba, some gene names need to be adjusted.

-The file has two columns separated by a tab.
-Each line lists a pair of genes.
-The order of the genes is irrelevant.
-Arriba searches for both genes as the 5' end and the 3' end of a fusion.
+The file has two columns separated by a tab and may optionally be gzip-compressed.
 Lines starting with a hash (`#`) are treated as comments.
-Optionally, the file can be gzip-compressed.
+Each line represents a pair of regions to which very sensitive filtering thresholds are applied.
+A region can be

+- a 1-based coordinate in the format `CONTIG:POSITION`, optionally prefixed with the strand (example: `+9:56743754`).

+- a range in the format `CONTIG:START-END`, optionally prefixed with a strand (example: `9:1000000-1100000`).

+- the name of a gene given in the provided annotation.

+It is irrelevant which region is put in the first column and which in the second.
+For example, if a pair of genes is given, Arriba searches for both genes as the 5' end and the 3' end of a fusion.

 Structural variant calls from WGS
 ---------------------------------